|

 for the HP-UX platform.

-Currently, bimport is not a conventional utility program but builtin
+Currently, bimport is not a conventional utility program but integrated

-the server process and run with the dbctl utility.
+into the database server process and invoked with the dbctl utility.

 dbctl bimport [options] database set bexp_file